Speaking clock: Australia

 Prior to automatic systems, the subscriber rang an operator who would quote the time from a central clock in the exchange with a phrase such as "The time by the exchange clock is ……".
 This was not precise and the operator could not always answer when the subscriber wanted.
 In 1954, British-made systems were installed in Melbourne (1st floor, City West Exchange) and Sydney.
 The mechanical speaking clock used rotating glass discs where different parts of the time were recorded on the disc.
 A synchronous motor drove the disc with the driving source derived from a 5 MHz quartz oscillator via a multi stage valve divider.
 This was amplified to give sufficient impetus to drive the motor.
 Because of the low torque available, a hand wheel was used to spin the motor on start up.
-The voice was provided by Gordon Gow.
+The voice for the original Australian speaking clock was provided by Gordon Gow.
 The units were designed for continuous operation.
 Both units in Melbourne and Sydney were run in tandem (primary and backup).
 For daylight saving time changes, one would be on line while the second was advanced or delayed by one hour and at the 02:00:00 Australian Eastern Standard time, would be switched over to the standby unit.

 In addition to the speaking clocks, there was ancillary equipment to provide timing signals, 1 pulse per second, 8 pulses per minute and 8 pulses per hour.
 The Time and Frequency Standards Section in the PMG Research Laboratories at 59 Little Collins Street, Melbourne maintained the frequency checks to ensure that the system was "on time".
-From a maintenance point of view, the most important part of the mechanical clocks was to ensure that they were well oiled to minimise wear on the cams and to replace blown bulbs in the optical pickups from the glass disk recordings.
+From a maintenance point of view, the most important part of the mechanical clocks was to ensure that they were well oiled to minimise wear on the cams and to replace blown bulbs that shine through a lens arrangement and the glass recording disk, and finally into the optical pickups that convert the interrupted beam intensity into an electrical signal, and ultimately an audible voice.
 When Time & Frequency Standards moved from 59 Collins Street to Clayton Research Labs (3rd Flr.
 Building M5), the control signals were duplicated and a second bank of Caesium Beam Primary standards installed so the cutover was transparent with no loss of service.